 The park is very creepy, especially the basements and abandoned toilets with drawings on the mirrors.

-There is a swimming pool, wedding chapel, a cinema and restaurants all waiting for be explored.
+There is a swimming pool, wedding chapel, a cinema and restaurants all waiting to be explored.

 If you like urban exploration of creepy places then check out these posts: